Ziyi-Song-Stats/HSP/README.md

 ## Simulating data

 Then we start with simulating data in the format needed to run the HSP method.
-For simplicity, we generate a small matrix of true labels with 12 columns and 18 rows.
+For simplicity, we generate a small matrix of true labels with 12 columns and 18 rows, `labels.matrix`.
 We focus on the nested clusterings of rows within each column.
 The labels are not shared across columns.
 ``` r
 J=12; I=18